lukemonahan/splunk_modinput_prometheus/README.md

 ## Requirements

- - Splunk 7.x
+ - Splunk 7.x or later
- - Prometheus 2.x
+ - Prometheus 2.x or later
  - Recent Linux x64

- The most testing has been performed on Splunk 7.1.1 and Prometheus 2.3.1 on Fedora 28.

  Splunk 6 users could likely use these inputs, by changing the included sourcetypes to not write the metrics metadata.
 This isn't tested and will not be a focus of the authors.